georust/geos/geos-sys-bind/README.md

 architecture.
 Common data types are provided using `libc`.
 You can compare to bindings from a previous version of GEOS for reference.

-### 2. Add new feature
+### 2. Add feature entry for new version

-Add a new version feature for this GEOS version with the pattern `"v<major>_<minor>_0"` to `Cargo.toml` in the root of this repository and `sys/Cargo.toml`.
+Add a new feature entry for this GEOS version with the pattern `"v<major>_<minor>_0"` to `Cargo.toml` in the root of this repository and `sys/Cargo.toml`.
 The feature for each newer version of GEOS depends on the previous version.